Mathematical physics: Mathematical vs. theoretical physics

 The term "mathematical physics" is sometimes used to denote research aimed at studying and solving problems in physics or thought experiments within a mathematically rigorous framework.
-In this sense, mathematical physics covers a very broad academic realm distinguished only by the blending of some mathematical aspect and physics theoretical aspect.
+In this sense, mathematical physics covers a very broad academic realm distinguished only by the blending of some mathematical aspect and theoretical physics aspect.
 Although related to theoretical physics, mathematical physics in this sense emphasizes the mathematical rigour of the similar type as found in mathematics.

 On the other hand, theoretical physics emphasizes the links to observations and experimental physics, which often requires theoretical physicists (and mathematical physicists in the more general sense) to use heuristic, intuitive, or approximate arguments.
 Such arguments are not considered rigorous by mathematicians.

 Such mathematical physicists primarily expand and elucidate physical theories.
 Because of the required level of mathematical rigour, these researchers often deal with questions that theoretical physicists have considered to be already solved.
 However, they can sometimes show that the previous solution was incomplete, incorrect, or simply too naïve.
 Issues about attempts to infer the second law of thermodynamics from statistical mechanics are examples.
 Other examples concern the subtleties involved with synchronisation procedures in special and general relativity (Sagnac effect and Einstein synchronisation).

 The effort to put physical theories on a mathematically rigorous footing not only developed physics but also has influenced developments of some mathematical areas.
 For example, the development of quantum mechanics and some aspects of functional analysis parallel each other in many ways.
 The mathematical study of quantum mechanics, quantum field theory, and quantum statistical mechanics has motivated results in operator algebras.
 The attempt to construct a rigorous mathematical formulation of quantum field theory has also brought about some progress in fields such as representation theory.